 Cheapest HMO/PPO/POS health plans in Alaska

 In Alaska, all plans on the exchange are PPO (preferred provider organization plans).
-The cheapest PPO Silver plan in Alaska is the Premera Blue Cross Preferred Silver 3000 HSA by Premera Blue Cross Blue Shield of Alaska.
+Alaska’s cheapest PPO Silver plan is the Premera Blue Cross Preferred Silver 3000 HSA by Premera Blue Cross Blue Shield of Alaska.
 The cost averages about $675 a month.

 Is healthcare free in Alaska?

-Medicaid in Alaska covers low-income pregnant women, families, children, and adults without dependent children between the ages of 19 and 64.
+Medicaid in Alaska covers low-income pregnant women, families, children, and adults without dependent children between 19 and 64.